mapleneverfade/pytorch-semantic-segmentation/README.md

  There are some example pictures in ./data, so you could just run the command to test whether it  work.

 ## Test
  `CUDA_VISIBLE_DEVICES=0 python3 test.py --datadir ./data/test  --model segnet --model-dir ./models/ --save-dir ./results/`
+ "--model-dir" is the path to your trained model

 ## Detail
 1. More train and test options see ./options